 Choosing a cruise

+Before you can get stuck into cruise planning you’ll need to choose and book your cruise.
 There are two ways to book a cruise.
 Cruise companies all sell direct, but there’s also a growing band of specialist cruise agents such as Bolsover Cruise Club and Barrhead that run offers from a huge array of companies on one website (with experts at the end of the phone).
 Increasingly, the agencies put together their own top-value packages, such

 as pairing cruises with pre- and post-voyage stays.